Wang-Xiaodong1899/sdm/README.md

+# Image Synthetic for Domain Adaptation
+folllow the [paper](https://arxiv.org/abs/2210.07574), we also generate 2000 synthetic images per class per domain.

+## Office-Home
+Our goal: test the finetuned ResNet50 performance, maybe without source data. data preview:
+Art: 2427 images
+Clipart: 4365 images
+Product: 4439 images
+Real-word: 4357 images

+setting: 100 synthetic images per class per domain.
+For 4 domains: 6500 images per domain.
+Prompt:
+a Alarm_Clock in the style of Art a Alarm_Clock in the style of Clipart a Alarm_Clock in the style of Product a Alarm_Clock in the style of Real world

 # Stable Diffusion
 *Stable Diffusion was made possible thanks to a collaboration with [Stability AI](https://stability.ai/) and [Runway](https://runwayml.com/) and builds upon our previous work:*